 - (2) Bogus.
 Inform the source of the rules.
-RFCs specifying Standard, or Draft Standard must come from the IAB, only. - (3) Vote by the IAB.
-If approved then do Publish (1), else do Refer (4). - (4) Refer to an Area Director for review by a WG.
-Expect to see the document again only after approval by the IESG and the IAB. - (5) Notify both the IESG and IRSG.
-If no concerns are raised in two weeks then do Discretion (6), else RFC Editor to resolve the concerns or do Refer (4). - (6) RFC Editor's discretion.
+RFCs specifying Standard, or Draft Standard must come from the IESG, only. - (3) Refer to an Area Director for review by a WG.
+Expect to see the document again only after approval by the IESG. - (4) Notify both the IESG and IRSG.
+If no concerns are raised in two weeks then do Discretion (5), else RFC Editor to resolve the concerns or do Refer (3). - (5) RFC Editor's discretion.
 The RFC Editor decides if a review is needed and if so by whom.
 RFC Editor decides to publish or not.